 - Hand sterilization stations have been placed throughout the museum.

 - We have over 100,000 square feet accessible to the public under roof, and occupancy will be limited based on the current social distancing recommendations.
 Occupancy of small galleries and theaters and the Museum Store will be posted and follow the recommended distancing guidelines.

 - Our staff will have their temperature taken daily and will be wearing masks.
 Employees showing any signs of illness will be asked to stay home.

 - Likewise, if guests are feverish or sick, they will be asked to delay their visit.
 Following CDC guidance, masks will be recommended for visitors where safe and age-appropriate.

 We’ve missed you and we look forward to seeing you soon!

 The Museum Grill will remain closed until further notice.

-Special programming for the month of March is cancelled.
-The Museum will postpone the 60th Anniversary Western Heritage Awards, previously scheduled for April 17-18.
+The Museum has postponed the 60th Anniversary Western Heritage Awards, previously scheduled for April 17-18.
 The Awards will now be presented in conjunction with the Traditional Cowboy Arts Exhibition & Sale on October 2-3, 2020.